pushparajrane-byte/Blast-Pipeline/README.md

 3\.
-No spaces before >, the first character of the file should be >.
+No spaces before >, the first character of the file should be > and the sequence should be on the second line.